ibm-cloud-docs/enterprise-management/iam-act.md

 If an assignment fails, use the `iam-access-management.action-control-assignment.update` method to retry.
 {: tip}

-## Removing an action control assigment by using the API
+## Removing an action control assignments by using the API
 {: #remove-act-API}
 {: api}

-You can remove an action control template assignment by providing an action control `assignment ID`.
-You can't delete an action control assignment if the status is "in_progress".
+You can remove a template assignment by providing an action control `assignment ID`.
+You can't delete an action control assignment if the status is `in_progress`.

 ```bash
 DELETE /v1/action_control_assignments/{assignment_id}